labeveryday/strands-agents-meta-tooling/README.md

 jupyter notebook self_extending_notebook.ipynb
 ```

 **Note**: The `tools/` directory is already created in this repository.
-This is where the agent will generate new Python tools during runtime.
+This is where the agent will generate new Python tools during runtime and is required.

 ## Example Output